simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for May 27-May 29 2025
+Solar Radiation Storm Forecast for May 28-May 30 2025

-              May 27  May 28  May 29
+              May 28  May 29  May 30
-S1 or greater   15%     15%     15%
+S1 or greater   10%     10%     10%

-Rationale: There is a slight chance for the greater than 10 MeV proton flux to reach S1 (Minor) levels over 27-29 May.
+Rationale: There is a slight chance for the greater than 10 MeV proton flux to reach S1 (Minor) levels over 28-30 May.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at May 26 2025 1306 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for May 27-May 29 2025
+Radio Blackout Forecast for May 28-May 30 2025

-              May 27        May 28        May 29
+              May 28        May 29        May 30
-R1-R2           70%           70%           70%
+R1-R2           55%           55%           55%
-R3 or greater   30%           30%           30%
+R3 or greater   15%           15%           15%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a chance for isolated R3 (Strong or greater) events over 27-29 May.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for isolated R3 (Strong or greater) events over 28-30 May.

 ```